mgongguy/Daily-Python-Script/readme.md

 Day 17: mysqladd - This script connects to the database and then will ask the user for input to enter into the database

 Day 18: mysqlview - A simple script to print out information from the selected mysql database.

+Day 19: SMTP Server: This is a simple smtp server utilizing python sockets to send a smtp message.